Paediatric Counselling

 How does child counselling work?

 To be effective, child counselling needs to start by creating a safe environment for the child to explore and express the things they’re struggling with.
-Not all children can explain what’s going on for them in words so in our child counselling sessions at Necessity Kids we use a variety of different therapy modalities with children.
+Not all children can explain what’s going on for them in words, so our Partnered Counsellors use a variety of different therapy modalities with children in our child counselling sessions.

-What to expect from a counselling and creative therapies sesion?
+What to expect during a child counselling session:

 -